ketch-li/e-venement/doc/api/carts.rst

 ---------------------

 To reorder cart items you can call the ``/api/v2/carts/{cartId}/items/reorder`` endpoint with the ``POST`` method.
 All the cart items you are reordering must belong to the same time slot.
+This feature is optional and can be unavailable, depending on business logic.

 Definition
 ^^^^^^^^^^